Theory of Coulomb blockaded transport in realistic Majorana nanowires: Meir-Wingreen formula for one-terminal Coulomb blockaded Majorana nanowire

 where $|\psi_i\rangle=|\{n_i\}\rangle$ is the state with some quasi-electron configuration over $N_l$ energy levels, and

-is the energy of configuration $\{n_i\}$ with electrostatic energy $U(N)=E_c(N-n_g)^2$. $n_s$ is the occupation number of $s$ state of the quasiparticle, i.e., $n_s$ is the eigenvalue of the operator $d_s^\dagger d_s$ while $d_s^\dagger$ and $d_s$ are creation/annihilation operators for the quasi-particles.
-(Note that $N=\sum_s n_s + 2N_c$ is the total electron number and $N_c$ is the additional number of the Cooper pairs away from the charge neutral point as the gate voltage of the nanowire is zero, and $n_g$ is the number of electron corresponding to the gate voltage.) $\epsilon_s$ is the eigen-energy of $s$ state of the Hamiltonian as Eq.\eqref{H_BdG}.
+is the energy of configuration $\{n_i\}$ with electrostatic energy $U(N)=E_c(N-n_g)^2$. $n_s$ is the occupation number of $s$ state of the quasiparticle, i.e., $n_s$ is the eigenvalue of the operator $d_s^\dagger d_s$ while $d_s^\dagger$ and $d_s$ are creation and annihilation operators for the quasi-particles.
+(Note that $N=\sum_s n_s + 2N_c$ is the total electron number and $N_c$ is the additional number of the Cooper pairs away from the charge-neutral point as the gate voltage of the nanowire is zero, and $n_g$ is the number of electrons corresponding to the gate voltage.) $\epsilon_s$ is the eigen-energy of $s$ state of the Hamiltonian as Eq.\eqref{H_BdG}.
 The probability for quasi-particle distribution configuration $\{n_i\}$ is described by the Gibbs distribution

 , where the canonical partition function is given by